thienan11/MappingForSocialJustice/face_blurring/README.md

 # Mapping for Social Justice - Face Blurring

-A repository for the face blurring functionality of the "Mapping as an Agent for Change: Empowering Social Justice Initiatives" research project.
+This directory contains the face blurring functionality of the "Mapping as an Agent for Change: Empowering Social Justice Initiatives" research project.

 ## Overview

 This phase of the project concentrates on enhancing the security of images and videos by implementing protective face blurring.
 This functionality will ultimately be integrated and automated within the video archiving platform, ensuring that face blurring is applied to every uploaded image or video.

-The face_blurring directory contains scripts for applying face blurring to images or videos.
+The scripts directory contains python files for applying face blurring to images or videos.
 There are two models being used, RetinaFace and YOLOv8.

 ## Requirements